jtanaeki/RideXpress/README.md

 RideXpress is a software platform giving RideXpress employees the ability to add and edit the car inventory available and also the ability to create new incident reports for each car available in the inventory.

 ## Setting Up Local Environment
 The following instructions will help you set up a local development environment, run the project on your machine for development and testing purposes, and deploy it on a live system.
 See [Deployment](https://github.com/jtanaeki/RideXpress/blob/main/README.md#deployment) for notes on how to deploy the project.
-See [Contributing](https://github.com/jtanaeki/RideXpress/blob/main/README.md#contributing) for notes on how to contribute to this repository.
+See [How to Discuss and Contribute](https://github.com/jtanaeki/RideXpress#how-to-discuss-and-contribute) for notes on how to contribute to this repository.

 ### Prerequisites
 Before building and testing the application, you must make sure to have any IDE installed that supports .NET Core development, such as the latest version of [Visual Studio Community](https://visualstudio.microsoft.com/downloads/#).
 You will also need to install [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) on your system.